Kenni192/Cloud-Native-Application-Architecture-Nanodegree/UdaConnect/README.md

 * `http://localhost:30001/api/` - Base path for API
 * `http://localhost:30000/` - Frontend ReactJS Application

+### Tips
+* We can access a running Docker container using `kubectl exec -it <pod_id> sh`.
+From there, we can `curl` an endpoint to debug network issues.
+* The starter project uses Python Flask.
+Flask doesn't work well with `asyncio` out-of-the-box.
+Consider using `multiprocessing` to create threads for asynchronous behavior in a standard Flask application.

 # Project Steps

 ## Step 1: Review and Plan